You can define a const variable using the const keyword in JavaScript. In the same way, you declare variables with let and var.

 JavaScript const variable

-Simple example code variable cannot be reassigned.
+Simple example code variables cannot be reassigned.

 <!DOCTYPE html>